 The College offers peer-tutoring in writing at the Nesbitt-Johnston Writing Center.
-Many courses require first-draft writing conferences; such conferences are also available on request.
-Many students find the conversation about their work so helpful that they return often.
+Many courses require first-draft writing conferences, and writing conferences are also available on request.
+Many students take advantage of peer review of their drafts.

 Students who experience difficulties with the writing components of a particular course are encouraged to seek such assistance and to consult with their instructors and advisors.
-They may also consult with the director of the Writing Center about other services available to them.
-See "Academic Support Services" (pp. 9-10).
+They may also consult the director of the Writing Center about other services available.
+See "Academic Support Services."

 Writing Program-Courses that fulfill the Writing Program requirements are published each semester in the pre-registration booklet available in the Office of the Registrar.
 They are also listed as writing-intensive in the course descriptions.
-See "Courses of Instruction" (pp. 59-216).
+See "Courses of Instruction."